khushdeep-singh/DD2424project/README.md

 each group-member installs a functional copy of jupyter-notebook and pytorch.

+important addition: To train a network using the Graphical Processor Unit (GPU) you need to install CUDA. each group-member should try to make it possible to train a network using their GPU as it will be multiple times faster even on a very old GPU compared to a CPU.

 each group-member makes a ipynb file and downloads the following datasets and models:
 * Cifar-10 dataset
 * Resnet model for pytorch